nDriaDev/futurable/README.md

 ```
 --->
 ### futurizable(promise: Promise | (val => Promise))
-Takes a promise and transforms it into a futurizable.
+Takes a promise and transforms it into a futurable.
 Promise can be also a function that receives value from futurable chaining as parameter.

 *Example*
 ```javascript